garrandall/popular-music-data/tracks/call-out-my-name-the-weeknd.md

 On my way, on my way
-On my way, on my way, ooh
+On my way, on my way, oh
 On my way, on my way, on my way
 On my way, on my way, on my way
 (On my)